Foundation Repair Dictionary

 P

-• Passive pressure refers to resistance provided by soil when it is compressed by a structure pushing against it, such as a foundation wall moving slightly into the surrounding soil.
+Resistance provided by soil when it is compressed by a structure pushing against it, such as a foundation wall moving slightly into the surrounding soil.
 It is one of several soil pressures considered in design.

 Passive pressure tends to matter most when evaluating how walls interact with surrounding soil under lateral loads.
 In stable conditions, it remains a background design concept.